 Are You Getting the Vitamins and Minerals Your Body Needs?

-To find out if you are getting the vitamins and minerals your body needs, meet with a registered dietitian nutritionist.
-An RDN can evaluate your eating style and make recommendations to help you make better choices.
+To find out if your eating style is providing you with the vitamins and minerals your body needs, meet with a registered dietitian nutritionist.
+An RDN can evaluate your nutritional intake and make recommendations to help you make better choices.
 In addition, an RDN can help you determine if a dietary supplement is needed.

 Find a Nutrition Expert